apollographql/federation/.changeset/five-suits-drum.md

 ---
-"@apollo/query-planner": minor
+"@apollo/query-planner": patch
-"@apollo/query-graphs": minor
+"@apollo/query-graphs": patch
-"@apollo/federation-internals": minor
+"@apollo/federation-internals": patch
-"@apollo/gateway": minor
+"@apollo/gateway": patch
 ---

 Corrects a set of denial-of-service (DOS) vulnerabilities that made it possible for an attacker to render gateway inoperable with certain simple query patterns due to uncontrolled resource consumption.
 All prior-released versions and configurations are vulnerable.